jchan420/code-coverage-jchan/README.md

 How to manually generate code coverage on the main executable:

-1. Compile using the following flag: `g++ -Wall -fprofile-arcs -ftest-coverage math.cpp main.cpp -o main`
+1. Compile using the following flag: `g++ -Wall -fprofile-arcs -ftest-coverage src/math.cpp main.cpp -o main`

 	* `-Wall` enables all compiler warnings, which as good coders we should always do.
 	* `-fprofile-arcs` is the flag that enables the recording of which lines of codes are executed and how many times.